 - As the availability of trees to bats can change rapidly e.g. due to weather (wind), lightning strike etc., all trees requiring felling or pruning will be subject of a ground based assessment followed if necessary by climb and inspect surveys to provide an accurate reclassification of the tree; emergence / dawn return to roost surveys may also be required.
-Licences will be sought should bats be discovered; - All felling and pruning operations of trees suspected of providing bat roosting habitat will, where necessary, be supervised by a licensed bat ecologist; - A licensed bat ecologist will be "on call" for the duration of the project in the event that bats are discovered, in which case the work will cease immediately, Natural Resources Wales (NRW) will be contacted.
+Licences will be sought should bats be discovered; - All felling and pruning operations will be supervised by a licensed bat ecologist; - A licensed bat ecologist will be "on call" for the duration of the project in the event that bats are discovered, in which case the work will cease immediately, Natural Resources Wales (NRW) will be contacted.
 A development licence may be required prior to any further work being carried out.
 No further work will be undertaken without the approval of NRW.